kubernetes/kubernetes/docs/salt.md

-# Using Salt to configure Kubernetes
+# Using Salt to configure LMKTFY

-The Kubernetes cluster can be configured using Salt.
+The LMKTFY cluster can be configured using Salt.

-The Salt scripts are shared across multiple hosting providers, so it's important to understand some background information prior to making a modification to ensure your changes do not break hosting Kubernetes across multiple environments.
-Depending on where you host your Kubernetes cluster, you may be using different operating systems and different networking configurations.
+The Salt scripts are shared across multiple hosting providers, so it's important to understand some background information prior to making a modification to ensure your changes do not break hosting LMKTFY across multiple environments.
+Depending on where you host your LMKTFY cluster, you may be using different operating systems and different networking configurations.
 As a result, it's important to understand some background information before making Salt changes in order to minimize introducing failures for other hosting providers.

 ## Salt cluster setup

-The **salt-master** service runs on the kubernetes-master node.
+The **salt-master** service runs on the lmktfy-master node.

-The **salt-minion** service runs on the kubernetes-master node and each kubernetes-minion node in the cluster.
+The **salt-minion** service runs on the lmktfy-master node and each lmktfy-minion node in the cluster.

-Each salt-minion service is configured to interact with the **salt-master** service hosted on the kubernetes-master via the **master.conf** file.
+Each salt-minion service is configured to interact with the **salt-master** service hosted on the lmktfy-master via the **master.conf** file.

 ```
-[root@kubernetes-master] $ cat /etc/salt/minion.d/master.conf
+[root@lmktfy-master] $ cat /etc/salt/minion.d/master.conf
-master: kubernetes-master
+master: lmktfy-master
 ```
-The salt-master is contacted by each salt-minion and depending upon the machine information presented, the salt-master will provision the machine as either a kubernetes-master or kubernetes-minion with all the required capabilities needed to run Kubernetes.
+The salt-master is contacted by each salt-minion and depending upon the machine information presented, the salt-master will provision the machine as either a lmktfy-master or lmktfy-minion with all the required capabilities needed to run LMKTFY.

-If you are running the Vagrant based environment, the **salt-api** service is running on the kubernetes-master.
+If you are running the Vagrant based environment, the **salt-api** service is running on the lmktfy-master.
 It is configured to enable the vagrant user to introspect the salt cluster in order to find out about machines in the Vagrant environment via a REST API.

 ## Salt security

 Security is not enabled on the salt-master, and the salt-master is configured to auto-accept incoming requests from minions.
 It is not recommended to use this security configuration in production environments without deeper study.
 (In some environments this isn't as bad as it might sound if the salt master port isn't externally accessible and you trust everyone on your network.)

 ```
-[root@kubernetes-master] $ cat /etc/salt/master.d/auto-accept.conf
+[root@lmktfy-master] $ cat /etc/salt/master.d/auto-accept.conf
 open_mode: True
 auto_accept: True
 ```